Musings on Love and Addiction

 So go ahead and love fully and truly.
 Don’t be afraid to fall.
 But if you find yourself putting up with an out of control relationship or staying in an abusive or addictive one, help is available.
 Ask someone who really knows you to share their perspective on the situation.
 You do not have to be alone.
 Love should feel good, like Valentine’s Day when you were a kid.

-Located in Hattiesburg, MS., Pine Grove Behavioral Health & Addiction Services is one of the nation’s most comprehensive treatment campuses.
-Pine Grove’s world renowned programs treat gender specific chemical addiction including specialized tracks for co-occurring eating disorders, compulsive behaviors, trauma, and mental health.
-Additionally, Pine Grove offers an Intensive Outpatient substance abuse healing program for adults and a separate treatment track for those age 55 plus.
+Pine Grove Behavioral Health and Addiction Services is an extension of Forrest General Hospital, located in Hattiesburg, Mississippi.
+Pine Grove’s world renowned programs focus on treating gender specific chemical addiction including a specialized track for co-occurring eating disorders.
+Additionally, Pine Grove offers a focused substance abuse healing program for adults age 55 and over.
 Other Pine Grove specialty programs include a dedicated professional’s treatment curriculum and a comprehensive evaluation center.
-Pine Grove also features a program for patients with sexual addiction.
-Inpatient Services including an Adult Psychiatric Unit, along with a Child and Adolescent Psychiatric Unit, and Outpatient Services are other components.
-Pine Grove is a division of Forrest Health, a partnership of healthcare organizations across South Mississippi, and the behavioral healthcare extension of Forrest General Hospital.
-Established in 1984, Pine Grove has provided nationally and internationally recognized health care for 40 years.
-For more information about Pine Grove, please visit www.pinegrovetreatment.com or call 1-888-574-HOPE (4673).
+Pine Grove also features a program for patients with sexual and intimacy disorder issues.
+Pine Grove was established in 1984 and has provided nationally and internationally recognized health care for over 30 years.

 Pine Grove Treatment